 - The Division of Government Aﬀairs serves as a liaison between Columbia and government at the federal, state, and city levels.
 As a service to Columbia and Barnard students, the Columbia University Oﬃce of Government and Community Aﬀairs provides assistance to undergraduates interested in spending the summer interning in either the local or Washington, DC oﬃce of a United States Congressperson.

 - Vault is an excellent career resource for industries and organizations.

-- If you’re considering attending law school, review our tip sheet on factors to consider and resources.
+- If you’re considering attending law school, review our resources on graduate school.